 - 4. Clean pivot point areas thoroughly with Stoddard solvent.
-After cleaning, dry each area using compressed air. - 5.
-Unless otherwise specified by the aircraft manufacturer's instructions, apply LPS 2, Loctite MaintainTM Lubricant, or equivalent, to each pivot point (Figure 6-94 or Figure 6-95), including the throttle shaft bushings. - 6.
+After cleaning, dry each area using compressed air. - Unless otherwise specified by the aircraft manufacturer's instructions, apply LPS 2, Loctite MaintainTM Lubricant, or equivalent, to each pivot point (Figure 6-94 or Figure 6-95), including the throttle shaft bushings. - 6.
 Consult the aircraft manufacturer's instructions concerning aircraft engine control cable attach point inspection, cleaning, repair, installation, and lubrication. - 7.
 Cycle throttle and mixture controls through the full range of motion. - a.
 Verify each control has full range of travel and the required safeties are in place. - b.
 Ensure levers and linkages do not bind and control movement is unrestricted by parts or components in close proximity.

-- B Clean, inspect, and lubricate according to aircraft manufacturer's instructions.
+- B A - Clean, inspect, and lubricate according to instructions in this section. - B Clean, inspect, and lubricate according to aircraft manufacturer's instructions.